Introduction

 (uwsgi:www

-that switches emperor modeuwsgi_configfile
+that switches emperor mode

 supplies an configuration file defaulting to /usr/local/etc/uwsgi/uwsgi.ini